 A change from pipeline to platform thinking can transform healthcare for the better – and help us better manage the next crisis.
 Here's a guide.

-Mayo Clinic, leads the No. 1 ranked hospital by U.S. News and World
+Clinic, leads the No. 1 ranked hospital by U.S. News and World Report

-than 1.3 million people each year with serious or complex illnesses
+cares for more than 1.4 million people each year with serious or complex

 Prior to his appointment as CEO, Dr. Farrugia served as CEO of Mayo